Lawyer For Ex-FBI Deputy Director McCabe Sues Government Over His Firing

 "We don't create secret law in this country," Snyder told NPR in an interview.

 McCabe has been the subject of political attacks by President Trump and Republican supporters since the 2016 presidential campaign.
-McCabe's wife, Jill, ran for the state legislature in Virginia as a Democrat and accepted campaign contributions via then-Gov. Terry McAuliffe, a longtime Clinton loyalist.
+McCabe's wife, Jill, ran for the state Legislature in Virginia as a Democrat and accepted campaign contributions via then-Gov. Terry McAuliffe, a longtime Clinton loyalist.

 Jill McCabe lost her election and the FBI and Justice Department said she and Andrew observed the relevant ethics requirements, but Trump and allies called it an obvious conflict of interest.